 Exhibition/Terra Collection Initiative: Picturing the Americas: Landscape Painting from Tierra del Fuego to the Arctic

 Picturing the Americas: Landscape Painting from Tierra del Fuego to the Arctic is an unprecedented exploration of landscape painting across the Americas.
 Spanning the early nineteenth to the early twentieth century and featuring works from across two continents, Picturing the Americas reveals how landscapes communicate aspirations, nationhood, and cultural identity, highlighting shared histories and investigating regional differences in relationship to the land (read the full press release).
-A Terra Collection Initiative, Picturing the Americas is co-organized by the Art Gallery of Ontario (Toronto, Canada), the Pinacoteca do Estado de São Paulo (São Paulo, Brazil) and the Terra Foundation for American Art.
+A Terra Collection Initiative, Picturing the Americas is co-organized by the Art Gallery of Ontario (Toronto, Canada), the Pinacoteca de São Paulo (São Paulo, Brazil) and the Terra Foundation for American Art.

 The exhibition features six works from the Terra Foundation collection:

 - Alfred Thompson Bricher, The Sidewheeler “The City of St. Paul” on the Mississippi River, Dubuque, Iowa, 1872;